Daviqalb07/SnakeGame/README.md

 # SnakeGame
-Um simples jogo Snake implementado em C++.
+A simple Snake game implemented in C++.